Covariate adjustment and CUPED methodology

 Frequentist and Bayesian approaches

 For frequentist estimates, the estimates of the APOs are the above covariate-adjusted means and .
-However, the LaunchDarkly Experimentation product implements a Bayesian model where the APO estimates are regularized using empirical Bayes priors.
-To learn more, read Experimentation statistical methodology.
+In the Bayesian model, the APO estimates are regularized using empirical Bayes priors.
+To learn more, read Experimentation statistical methodology for Bayesian experiments and Experimentation statistical methodology for frequentist experiments.

-For details on the prior mean and , read Experimentation statistical methodology.
+For details on the prior mean and , read Experimentation statistical methodology for Bayesian experiments.

 We define precision as the inverse of the variance, which is equivalent to the inverse of the squared standard error.
 Therefore, the estimated precisions of the prior distribution and the frequentist estimate are, respectively: